-The steel door industry utilizes a variety of end closure designs in standard doors.
-The most common are flush type end closures or inverted end closures.
-The inverted (legs upward) end closures in many cases may create a necessity to reposition the mounting holes for regular arm closures or surface overhead stops/holders.
-To avoid interference with the "web" of the top end closure channel, mounting screws must be slightly repositioned.
+The steel door industry utilizes a variety of end channel designs in standard doors.
+The most common are flush type end channels or inverted end channels.
+The inverted (legs upward) end channels in many cases may create a necessity to reposition the mounting holes for hardware items such as regular arm closers, surface overhead stops/holders, or door bottom accessories.
+To avoid interference with the "web" of the end channel, mounting screws must be slightly repositioned.